GokulVSD/gokulvsd.github.io/_posts/2021-05-01-first-job-review-six-month-edition-and-new-job.md

 skilled person in any room once I join, and all that means is that I get to learn a lot.
 This is going to be very good for my career in the long term, not to mention the substantial pay bump I got OVER my previous offer.

-I will be joining in as a Member of Technical Staff II (backend developer for SpotIQ, ThoughtSpot's AI driven analytics engine).
+I will be joining in as a Member of Technical Staff II (backend developer for SpotIQ, ThoughtSpot's AI driven analytics engine) day after tomorrow.